 Here’s The Funnel I Used…

 You’ll notice I’m not even sending people to a long form sales page after the article; I’m sending them directly to my eCommerce store.

 This is straight-up direct response; from an ad right through to a sale with no followup sequence in place whatsoever.
 NO email opt-ins, retargeting ads, nothing.

 It’s just a simple article engagement page to an eCommerce store.

 There’s a HUGE opportunity here for eCommerce retailers.
 The Pinterest ads network is just starting out, and it’s only going to get bigger and more robust.
 If Facebook and Google are any indicators (and they usually are) we have a year or two of extremely cheap, high quality traffic in front of us before Pinterest becomes expensive.

-The Pinterest self-serve ads platform is still in BETA but there are some things you can do to get yourself bumped to the top of the list:
+The Pinterest self-serve ads platform is available for anyone in the UK, Canada, and the USA!
+Here are some things you can do to get yourself bumped to the top of the list:

 Need a good source for pins?
 Use https://www.pinterest.com/source/domain.com/ to find pins relevant to your market (it shows a list of all pins from that domain).
 So for example, I am in the makeup market so I might go to https://www.pinterest.com/source/sephora.com/ and re-pin some of the items to a board on my profile.

 Pro Tip #2: